YuhaiLi78/academic-kickstart/content/post/c++1/index.md

 `const` variable is commonly confused with `#define` micro, however, they are technically different.
 The constant variable declared by `const` is typed, so it can be type-checked by compiler through static type checking.
 But the micro defined by `#define` is a typeless placeholder.
 It does nothing more than a string replacement while the program is compiled, so the static type checking has nothing to do with it.

 (3) Foolproof
-Prevent your co-workers change the value of a predefined constant.
+Prevent your stupid co-workers from changing the value of a predefined constant.

 bad coding style:
 ```c++